-Lane’s End is awarded the Eclipse Award as Leading Breeder.
+Will Farish earns the Eclipse Award for Leading Breeder.

 A new foaling barn is built.

-Lane’s End is awarded the Eclipse Award of Merit.
+Will Farish is honored with the Eclipse Award of Merit.

 Lane’s End is named Leading Stud Farm in North America for the 12th time.

-Lane’s End is Keeneland’s Leading Consignor for the 24th time.
+Lane’s End becomes Keeneland’s Leading Consignor for the 24th time.

-Lane's End named Leading Stud Farm in America for the 14th time.
+Lane's End is named Leading Stud Farm in America for the 14th time.